mpi4py/mpi4py/docs/source/usrman/overview.rst

 retrieved from a communicator by calling the :meth:`MPI.Comm.Get_group` method, which returns an instance of the :class:`MPI.Group` class.
-Set operations with :class:`MPI.Group` objects like like :meth:`MPI.Group.Union`, :meth:`MPI.Group.Intersect` and :meth:`MPI.Group.Difference` are fully supported, as well as the creation of new communicators from these groups using :meth:`MPI.Comm.Create` and :meth:`MPI.Comm.Create_group`.
+Set operations with :class:`MPI.Group` objects like like :meth:`MPI.Group.Union`, :meth:`MPI.Group.Intersection` and :meth:`MPI.Group.Difference` are fully supported, as well as the creation of new communicators from these groups using :meth:`MPI.Comm.Create` and :meth:`MPI.Comm.Create_group`.

 New communicator instances can be obtained with the :meth:`MPI.Comm.Clone`, :meth:`MPI.Comm.Dup` and